 Where Does Santa Maria BBQ Come From?

-The epicenter of California BBQ is the Santa Maria Valley on California's central coast, and any self-respecting meat lover would jump at the chance to visit.
-So, when I was invited to Alisal Guest Ranch to spend my days making like a modern cowgirl, all while learning about Santa Maria BBQ, I was very much game.
+The epicenter of California BBQ is the Santa Maria Valley on California’s central coast, and any self-respecting meat eater jumps at the chance to visit.
+So, when we were invited to Alisal Guest Ranch to spend our days making like modern cowgirls, all while learning about Santa Maria BBQ, we were very much game.

-For a few days, I lived the California ranch life, with daily horseback rides, wine tasting, and a crash course on Santa Maria BBQ.
-Here’s what I learned from makes Santa Maria BBQ unique, the key tips to make it yourself, and where to go for some delicious tri-tip when you travel to the Central Coast.
+For a few days, we lived the California ranch life, with daily horseback rides, wine tasting, and a crash course on Santa Maria BBQ.
+Here’s what we learned, from what makes Santa Maria BBQ unique, the key tips to make it yourself, and where to go for some Santa Maria tri-tip when you travel the California Central Coast.

 Santa Maria BBQ Has More Than A Century Of History

-To feed everyone, they'd dig massive pits, layer in coast live oak (aka "red oak") and willow branches, and grill tons of beef.
-It would pretty much always be served with chunky salsa and pinto-like pinquito beans.
-This took place across the central coast's Santa Maria Valley, and eventually, the BBQ style was named after the area.
+To feed everyone, they’d dig massive pits, layer in coast live oak (aka “red oak”) and willow branches, and grill beef.
+It would pretty much always be served with chunky salsa and pinto-like pinquito beans, which are the de facto classic Santa Maria BBQ sides.
+This took place across the central coast’s Santa Maria Valley, and eventually, the BBQ style was named after the area.

 Though the vaqueros get credit for kicking things off, the Santa Maria BBQ we see today was honed in the 1930s.
 The local Santa Maria Club would throw monthly barbecues, and the style was altered when they took it out of pits and instead strung it on rods and cooked it over the coals of locally-grown red oak.